Admissions

 • Copies of certificates, as applicable.

-Flexible admission is assessed case-by-case, on the basis of Prior Learning Assessment and Recognition (PLAR):
+Flexible Admission (4-year degree): on the basis of Prior Learning Assessment and Recognition (PLAR):

 • Personal details;